snarkhunter/oofcanvas/README.md

 ### The CanvasItem Classes

 Everything drawn on a `Canvas` is an instance of a `CanvasItem` subclass.
-Pointers to `CanvasItem`s are passed to `CanvasLayer::addItem`.
-The `CanvasLayer` will destroy its `CanvasItem`s when appropriate -- the user should never destroy them explicitly.
+Pointers to `CanvasItems` are passed to `CanvasLayer::addItem`.
+The `CanvasLayer` will destroy its `CanvasItems` when appropriate -- the user should never destroy them explicitly.

 Each `CanvasItem` has a bunch of parameters that determine its position,